Compare New Customer Free Bet Welcome Offers

 Money Back, also known as Cash Back, is fairly self explanatory.
 Let’s say West Ham are hosting Crystal Palace in the Premier League.
 One bookmaker offers a Money Back offer on the Both Teams To Score market.
 So long as certain conditions are met, you’ll receive money back on your bet either as cash.
 This is an important distinction to make.
 Many promotional offers refund your stake as a bonus bet, with certain conditions needing to be met before you can withdraw the stake.
 With money back, or cash back offers, your stake is refunded as cash and can be withdraw as you like.

 It depends on the offer.
-If you’re a new customer to a particular bookmaker then the answer more often than not is yes, you will need to make a deposit to place a bet in order to claim the offer.
-This is not always the case however, with some bookmakers offering new customers a free bet without any deposit required.
+If you’re a new customer to a particular online bookmaker then the answer more often than not is yes, you will need to make a deposit to place a bet in order to claim the offer.
+This is not always the case however, with some online bookmakers offering new customers a featured free bet without any deposit required.
 There is also an increasing number of offers for already existing loyal customers.
 In this case no deposit is required, so long as you already have enough funds in your account to cover the bet you wish to place.

 Can risk free bets be used as surebets?